-Let’s be honest, nobody really wants to take their baby out to dinner.
+Let’s be honest, nobody really wants to take a baby out to dinner.

 1. Call ahead and scope it out